Sterilization is a process of destruction of all forms of living microorganisms from a substance.

 These materials include drugs, nutraceuticals, surgical equipment, food, etc.

-Sterilization is done to preserve the substance for a long time without decay.
+This sterilization helps to preserve the substance for a long time without decay.

 Types of sterilization techniques in microbiology